 General requirements are that the individuals be women as this honor is specifically designed address one of Freddie’s visions, which was to offer greater recognition to our women veterans while advocating for modifications in gaps of services to better fulfill the needs of women.
 As a community-based organization, it is also important that we award those working in areas we serve.
 Our nominees should complete their contributions in our communities East TN to allow us the privilege of recognizing those making an impact close to us.
 We require at least five-years as a veteran advocate or service provider.
 We are looking to honor volunteer service; however, if paid or job-related work demonstrates exceptional dedication, we are happy to accept nominations.

 Anyone may send in a nomination.
 When sending in a nomination, however, it is important to be able to provide clear examples of the work completed and of the characteristics/qualities of the person (similar to Freddie’s ethos mentioned above) driving the work.
 The more specific the extensive and specific the examples, the better chance that person has to receive the award because we are unable to see the work firsthand, so we are depending on you to provide us the greatest insight that you possibly can.

 Nominations will be reviewed by our council and Vet to Vet Tennessee.
-Recipients will be informed by September 1, 2019.
-Awards will be presented at our annual Women’s Veteran Summit on October 3, 2019 at Rio Revolution Church in Maryville, TN.
+Recipients will be informed by September 1, 2020.
+Awards will be presented at third annual Women’s Veteran Summit in October 2020 at Rio Revolution Church in Maryville, TN.

 Just fill out the form online by clicking here or send us an email at firstname.lastname@example.org or speak to one of our council members, 865-336-2624) for guidance to cast your nomination.